mozilla/irlpodcast/content/episodes/2023-09-26-S07E00-introducing-season-7.md

 ---
 date: 2023-09-26T06:00:00-07:00
-title: "Introducing Season 7 of IRL: Trailer"
+title: "Introducing Season 7 of IRL: AI in Real Life"
-ogtitle: "Introducing Season 7 of IRL: Trailer"
+ogtitle: "Introducing Season 7 of IRL: AI in Real Life"
-description: "<b>Lorem ipsum</b> dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam erat, sed diam voluptua."
+description: "This season, IRL host Bridget Todd meets people who are balancing the upsides of artificial intelligence with the downsides that are coming into view worldwide.
+[Listen now.](https://irlpodcast.org/season7/trailer/)<br><br>IRL is an original podcast from the non-profit Mozilla.
+The first of five new biweekly episodes launches on October 10!"
-ogdescription: "Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam erat, sed diam voluptua."
+ogdescription: "This season, IRL host Bridget Todd meets people who are balancing the upsides of artificial intelligence with the downsides that are coming into view worldwide."
 number: 44
 season: 7
 seasonepisode: 0